ampproject/amphtml/extensions/amp-story-captions/0.1/amp-story-captions.md

 </amp-story-grid-layer>
 ```

-### API

-The `captions-id` value on [`amp-video`](https://amp.dev/documentation/components/amp-video/) connects the two components.
-This must be the same value as the `id` on the `amp-story-captions` component.

-### layout
+### Layout

 `container` layout in this component is different than other components because the HTML tree does not determine its size.
 Instead, the text height of the dynamically loaded captions determine the size.
-Thus it may cause CLS issue if the caption content changes while playing the video or audio.
+Thus it may cause CLS if the caption content changes while playing the video or audio.

 ### Styling

-The position of captions is controlled by the position of the `amp-story-captions` element.
+The position of the captions is controlled by the position of the `amp-story-captions` element.
 Properties like `font-size` and `line-height` can be specified using CSS on `amp-story-captions` itself.

 To allow more granular control, we expose `amp-story-captions-future` to control the style of future parts of the cue for karaoke-style captions.